storacha/ipfs-car/README.md

 # ipfs-car 🚘✨⬢

-> Convert files to content-addressable archives and back
+> Convert files to content-addressable archives (.car) and back

 ## Description